 These and other risks are discussed in more detail in the Fund's prospectus.
 Please refer to the Fund’s current prospectus for a complete discussion of the Fund's principal risks.

 This material is general in nature and is not directed to any category of investors and should not be regarded as individualized, a recommendation, investment advice or a suggestion to engage in or refrain from any investment-related course of action.
-Neuberger Berman is not providing this material in a fiduciary capacity and has a financial interest in the sale of its products and services.
+Neuberger is not providing this material in a fiduciary capacity and has a financial interest in the sale of its products and services.
 Investment decisions and the appropriateness of this material should be made based on an investor's individual objectives and circumstances and in consultation with his or her advisors.

 The “Neuberger Berman” name and logo are registered service marks of Neuberger Berman Group LLC.
 The individual fund names in this piece are either service marks or registered service marks of Neuberger Berman Group LLC or Neuberger Berman Investment Advisers LLC, an affiliate of Neuberger Berman BD LLC, member FINRA.